IN THIS SECTION

 Our Perspective on Health Care in Autism

-If your child’s teacher, psychologist, or pediatrician tells you that nothing can be done to address your child’s medical symptoms, please know that this view is not accurate; it might be based on pre-existing prejudices or lack of up-to-date information.
+If your child’s teacher, psychologist, or pediatrician tells you that nothing can be done to address behavioral or medical symptoms, please know that this view is not accurate; it might be based on pre-existing prejudices or the lack of up-to-date information.
 Because the understanding of autism is changing rapidly, it can be challenging to stay on top of the latest research.
 The team at The Johnson Center is dedicated to providing the best and most relevant treatment options for your child, based on the most recent science available.
 Many of the staff and clinicians working at The Johnson Center are also parents of children on the autism spectrum.
-One of our goals is to give as many children as possible the best chance for symptom improvement.
-Through our years of experience in researching and treating autism, we have learned that autism is most effectively treated comprehensively.
-We also know that each child has particular needs, and our team of specialists will help you to find the treatments that work best for your child.
+One of our goals is to give as many people as possible the best chance for symptom improvement.
+Through our years of experience in working with those with an autism diagnosis, we have learned that the most effective plans are those that are approached with a comprehensive perspective.
+We also know that each child has individualized needs, and our team of specialists will help you to find the treatments that work best for your child.

-Our clinic integrates traditional science, medicine, and nutrition with recently developed and recognized treatments and therapy for children on the autism spectrum.
+Our clinic integrates traditional science, medicine, and nutrition with recently developed and recognized interventions for children and young adults on the spectrum.

-We take the time needed to form an understanding of each child’s health profile, determined with a comprehensive history and physical examination.
+We take the time needed to form an understanding of each person’s health profile, determined with a comprehensive history and physical examination.
 Any available previous laboratory results are reviewed.
-Additional lab work can then be recommended in order to further delineate your child’s health status.
-We determine a treatment course specific to your child based on lab results and our clinical observations and findings.
+Additional lab work may then be recommended as needed, in order to further determine health status.
+We then prescribe interventions specific to the individual, based on lab results and our clinical observations and findings.

-There is a licensed psychologist on staff who is trained in the accurate diagnosis of children with autism spectrum disorders and other developmental disabilities.
-This type of work-up can give you a more clear idea about not only the diagnostic “label” that applies, but, more importantly, the strengths and challenges that your child has, and what areas should first be addressed.
+The Johnson Center has a licensed staff psychologist who is trained in the accurate assessment and diagnosis of children and young adults with autism spectrum disorders and other developmental disabilities.
+This type of work-up can give you a more clear idea about not only the diagnostic “label” that applies, but, more importantly, the strengths and challenges that your child has, and which areas should first be addressed.
 It is a good way to get a baseline for behaviors at the start of intervention so you can see what progress is made over the course of treatment and what still needs to be done.
 Additionally, our psychologist is a Board Certified Behavior Analyst (BCBA-D) who has a background in Applied Behavior Analysis (ABA) and can advise you on behavior treatment options.
 To learn more about this service, click here.

 Health Care Assessment and Treatment

 Autism is a multi-system disorder.
-Solid research published in peer-reviewed medical journals has repeatedly documented abnormalities in immune, gastrointestinal, and metabolic systems of individuals on the autism spectrum.
+Solid research published in peer-reviewed medical journals has repeatedly documented differences in the immune, gastrointestinal, and metabolic systems of individuals on the autism spectrum.

-Interventions focused on these areas very often result in neurological improvement and better behavior.
-In addition, they help to relieve pain and discomfort, and to improve general health.
+Interventions focused on these areas very often result in symptom improvement.
+In addition, they often help to relieve pain and discomfort, and to improve general health.

-To fully understand particular health issues, we take a careful health history, give a physical exam, and collect appropriate laboratory tests, then design a treatment plan that will address any documented health concerns.
+To fully understand particular health issues, we take a careful health history, give a physical exam, and collect appropriate laboratory tests, then design an intervention plan that will address any documented health concerns.
 Treatment might involve a combination of diet changes, therapeutic nutrition, and targeted prescription medications.